'Mad' narrow boaters to cross The Wash

 Members of the Cotswolds Canal Cruising Club will navigate the open sea from Boston, Lincolnshire to Wisbech, Cambridgeshire, before making an onward journey to Bedford.

-The seven boats will set out on Tuesday and hope to finish on 13 July, in time for the 40th Bedford River Festival.
+The seven boats aim to start on Tuesday and finish on 13 July, in time for the 40th Bedford River Festival.

 Hilary Whitby, one of the organisers, said "we are all a little mad".